InfraZ/docs/docs/mmdb-cli/capabilities.md

 ## Implement new features

-If you have any feature requests or suggestions for MMDB CLI, please feel free to create an issue on our GitHub repository.
-We are always looking for ways to improve MMDB CLI and make it more useful for our users.
+If you have any feature requests or suggestions for **MMDB CLI**, we encourage you to create an issue on our [GitHub repository](https://github.com/InfraZ/mmdb-cli/issues).
+We are continuously seeking ways to enhance MMDB CLI and make it even more valuable for our users.